loafey/master-thesis/Proposal/Presentation/3. SLFL.typ

 - Linear Data Types

 == How will the language be evaluated?
+Objectively evaluating languages is hard, but some things can be done!

+- Performance: \
-Simple programs will be written in another system-level language (C etc) and SLFL
+  Simple programs will be written in another system-level language (C etc) and SLFL\

-Performance will compared based on execution time and memory usage
+  Programs will be compared based on execution time and memory usage

+- Binary size: \
+  A system-level language should ideally produce small binaries for portability\
+  Our thesis will not focus a lot on this, but it is an interesting metric nonetheless